Simonnyberg93/X0001E/README.md

 ```

-5. Start the frontend application, Open a new terminal, go to `/frontend/urbancloud`.
+5. (`Soon as docker container aswell`) Start the frontend application, Open a new terminal, go to `/frontend/urbancloud`.
 Run commands:

 ```
 npm install